dipusone/golang_pclntab_parser/README.md

 # GoLang pclntab parser
 Author: **Jacopo Ferrigno**

-_BinaryNinja plugin to parse gopclntab and restore functions names for all GoLang versions._
+_BinaryNinja plugin to parse GoLang binaries and restore some information, like function names._

 ## Description:

-This plugin will parse the gopclntab and restore the function names extracting the information from the `.gopclntab` section in the binary.
-If there is no section named .gopclntab it will try to search for the section.
+This plugin will parse a go binary and restore some information like:
+- Function names by parsing the `.gopclntab` section in the binary.
+If there is no section named .gopclntab it will try to search for it.

-It will also try to recover type information and restore them
+- Recover type information by parsing specific callsbuthe gopclntab and restore the function names extracting the information from the `.gopclntab` section in the binary.

 The plugin works for all GoLang version from 12 to 119.